maladrill/asterisk_to_openai_rt_community/README.md

-# Asterisk to OpenAI Realtime Community Edition
+# FreePBX to OpenAI Realtime Community Edition
 forked from infinitocloud/asterisk_to_openai_rt_community

 Welcome!
-This Node.js application integrates Asterisk 22 with the OpenAI Realtime API to provide a voice-based virtual assistant for SIP calls.
+This Node.js application integrates FreePBX 17 (Debian) with the OpenAI Realtime API to provide a voice-based virtual assistant for SIP calls.
 It processes audio in real-time and displays user and assistant transcriptions in the console.

 ---